Johnny Carson: Early radio and television

-Carson began his broadcasting career in 1950 at WOW radio and television in Omaha.
+Carson began his broadcasting career in 1950 at WOW-AM (now KXSP) and WOW-TV (now WOWT-TV) in Omaha, Nebraska.
 He soon hosted a morning television program called The Squirrel's Nest.
 One of his routines involved interviewing pigeons on the roof of the local courthouse that would report on the political corruption they had seen.
 Carson supplemented his income by serving as master of ceremonies at local church dinners—attended by some of the same politicians and civic leaders he had lampooned on the radio.

-The wife of one of the Omaha political figures Carson spoofed owned stock in a radio station in Los Angeles, and in 1951 referred Carson to her brother, who was influential in the emerging television market in Southern California.
+The wife of one of the Omaha political figures that Carson spoofed owned stock in a radio station in Los Angeles, and in 1951 referred Carson to her brother, who was influential in the emerging television market in Southern California.
 Carson joined CBS-owned Los Angeles television station KNXT (now KCBS-TV).

-In 1953, comic Red Skelton—a fan of Carson's "cult success" low-budget sketch comedy show, Carson's Cellar (1951 to 1953) on KNXT—asked Carson to join his show as a writer.
-In 1954, Skelton accidentally knocked himself unconscious during rehearsal, an hour before his live show began.
+In 1953, comic Red Skelton—a fan of Carson's low-budget sketch comedy show, Carson's Cellar (1951–1953) on KNXT—asked Carson to join his show as a writer.
+The following year, Skelton accidentally knocked himself unconscious during rehearsal, an hour before his live show began.
 Carson successfully filled in for him.
 In 1955, Jack Benny invited Carson to appear on one of his programs during the opening and closing segments.
 Carson imitated Benny and claimed that Benny had copied his gestures.
 Benny predicted that Carson, who readily admitted Benny's substantial influence on aspects of his comedic delivery, would have a successful career as a comedian.

-Carson hosted several shows besides Carson's Cellar, including the game show Earn Your Vacation (1954) and the CBS variety show The Johnny Carson Show (1955–1956).
+Carson hosted several shows besides Carson's Cellar, including the game show Earn Your Vacation (1954) and the variety show The Johnny Carson Show (1955–1956).
 He was a guest panelist on the original To Tell the Truth beginning in 1960, becoming a regular panelist from 1961 to 1962.

-After the primetime The Johnny Carson Show failed, he moved to New York City to host ABC-TV's Who Do You Trust?
+After the primetime Johnny Carson Show failed, Carson moved to New York City to host ABC's Who Do You Trust?
 (1957–1962).
 It was on Who Do You Trust? that Carson met his future sidekick and straight man, Ed McMahon.
-Although he believed moving to daytime television would hurt his career, Who Do You Trust? was a success.
-It was the first show where he could ad lib and interview guests, and because of Carson's on-camera wit, the show became "the hottest item on daytime television" during his six years at ABC.
-From his experience as a radio host, he would later write a parody for New Yorker Magazine of former talk show host Dennis Miller having the new role at the time (2000) as an NFL sports announcer, titled "Proverbs of Dennis Miller".
+Although Carson believed moving to daytime television would hurt his career, Who Do You Trust? was a success.
+It was the first show where he could ad lib and interview guests, and because of his on-camera wit, the show became "the hottest item on daytime television" during his six years at ABC.
+From his experience as a radio host, Carson would later write a parody for The New Yorker of former talk show host Dennis Miller having the new role at the time (2000) as an NFL sports announcer, titled "Proverbs of Dennis Miller".